 Do something about it!

-Of course the goal of this laughing challenge can’t be to make you laugh all the time.
+Of course, the goal of this challenge can’t be to make you laugh all the time.
 Other emotions have the right to exist too.
 But most of us could laugh more often.
-A chuckle at the right time can help us out of a poor mood, and possibly even make our day.
+A chuckle at the right time can help us out of a poor mood, reduces stress and possibly even make our day.

-Most of us forget one simple fact: Even when we don’t feel happy, we can still laugh and feel better.
+Most of us forget one simple fact: Even when we don't feel happy, we can still laugh and feel good or better.

 Often times, you need sort of a jumpstart to get in the mood for giggling.
 Even simply forcing yourself to chuckle can get you started on a healthy laughing exercise.